 It’s essential that any member of your organisation that handles personal data has a comprehensive understanding of all lawful basis for processing, as this will ensure that they can always select the appropriate basis for collecting, using, or storing an individual’s personal data, and justify why they have processed personal data.

 Find out what the GDPR means for businesses, how it will affect your agency, and what you need to do to be compliant.
-Book your free place on one of our roadshows.

 *If you would like to receive further guidance from any of our GDPR experts, please click here.

 Angels Media Ltd encourages you to seek additional guidance, including professional legal advice, to ensure that all of your business operations are ready for the GDPR.

 Angels Media Ltd Legal Disclaimer: